ilpanich/jirust-cli/README.md

 * update a version
 * release a version
 * archive a version
+* list all the projects
+* list all the issue types available in a given project
+* list all the fields available in a given project for a given issue type

 ## Development
 The project is still under heavy development and I will prioritize the features I need the most for my daily programmer life.